digitalbeans/MultiView/README.md

 # MultiView

-Ths is a sample of creating tabbed view controller where each tab holds a child view controller.
+This is a sample of creating tabbed view controller where each tab holds a child view controller, in an iOS app.